fleetdm/fleet/handbook/company/why-this-way.md

 - One repo pools GitHub stars and more accurately reflects Fleet’s presence.
 - One repo means one set of automations and labels to manage, resulting in a consistent GitHub experience that is easier to keep organized.

-## Why organize work in team-based kanban boards?
-It's helpful to have a consistent framework for how every team works, plans, and requests things from each other.
-Fleet's kanban boards are that framework, and they cover three goals:

-1. **Intake:** Give people from anywhere in the world the ability to request something from a particular team (i.e., add it to their backlog).
-2. **Planning:** Give the team's manager and other team members a way to plan the next three-week iteration of what the team is working on in a world (the board) where the team has ownership and feels confident making changes.
-3. **Shared to-do list:** What should I work on next?
-Who needs help?
-What important work is blocked?
-Is that bug fix merged yet?
-When will it be released?
-When will that new feature ship?
-What did I do yesterday?

-## Why a three-week cadence?
-The Fleet product is released every three weeks.
-By syncing the whole company to this schedule, we can:

-- keep all team members (especially those who aren't directly involved with the core product) aware of the current version of Fleet and when the next release is shipping.
-- align project planning and milestones across all teams, which helps us schedule our content calendar and manage company-wide goals.

-## Why use agile methodology?
-Releasing software iteratively gets changes and improvements into the hands of users faster and generally results in software that works.
-This makes contributors fitter, happier, and more productive.
-See [the agile manifesto](https://agilemanifesto.org/) for more information.

-## Why the emphasis on training?
-Investing in people and providing generous, prioritized training, especially up front, helps contributors understand what is going on at Fleet.
-By making training a prerequisite at Fleet, we can:
-- help team members feel confident in the better decisions they make at work.
-- create a culture of helping others, which results in team members feeling more comfortable even if they aren’t familiar with the osquery, security, startup, or IT space.

 ## Why not continuously generate REST API reference docs from javadoc-style code comments?
 Here are a few of the drawbacks that we have experienced when generating docs via tools like Swagger or OpenAPI, and some of the advantages of doing it by hand with Markdown.